 All funds that were allocated but not spent by Tier II student organizations, Student Government, and Tier III Special Project Recipients as well as the remaining balances of the Contingency, Special Project, and TORFF funds will be transferred into this fund at the end of each fiscal year.

+Finance Commission Review

+Reserve Requests must be submitted to the Finance Commission one week prior to submission to Senate in order to review the request and provide a formal recommendation.

+The review will be to check if the Reserve Request meets certain criteria, as outlined in the Official Guidelines of the Finance Commission, Section 4-04- Reserve Requests.

 Allocations

-Money from this fund is for emergencies and projects deemed by Senate to benefit the Student Body.
+Money from this fund is for emergencies and projects deemed by Student Senate to benefit the Student Body.

 Restrictions